Free Click & Collect

 At its most basic, bread requires just four ingredients: flour, water, yeast and salt.
 From this quartet, an almost infinite variety of culinary magic can be conjured.

-Will it fit in my kitchen?Bread machines can take up quite a lot of space, so choose one that is right for your kitchen.
+Will it fit in my kitchen?Some bread machines can be on the large side, so check the dimensions and choose the one that is right for your kitchen.

-Different loaf sizesLarger machines will normally make up to three different sized loaves.
+Different loaf sizesLarger machines will normally make up to three different sizes of loaf.
+And you can usually adjust the crust colour too.

-Automatic seed & nut dispensersSome machines will allow you to add extra ingredients like nuts and raisins during the process.
-A beep will sound when it is time.
-More sophisticated machines will do this for you.
+Automatic seed & nut dispensersSome bread machines have a special dispenser so you can add extra ingredients such as nuts and raisins during baking.
+More sophisticated machines will do this for you automatically.

 Be entered into our monthly prize draw when you sign up for newsletters!